 Residents spoken with were aware of the complaints policy which was displayed throughout the centre.
-No one had any complaints, they voiced only praise for the quality of care they received from staff.
-Contact details of the National advocacy service and Sage were also on display.
+They had no complaints about life in the centre and the inspector saw that there were no open complaints.
+Details of the Ombudsman's office together with contact details for the National advocacy service and Sage advocacy service were on display on the residents' notice boards.